 China property slump persists in October with falling prices, sales as COVID bites

-BEIJING, Nov 1 (Reuters) - China's property market continued its slump in October, with private data showing home prices and sales falling, suggesting lacklustre sentiment and a bleak outlook amid strict COVID curbs, which hit consumer confidence.
+BEIJING, Nov 1 (Reuters) - China's property market continued its slump in October, with private data showing home prices and sales falling, suggesting lacklustre sentiment and a bleak outlook amid strict COVID curbs that have rattled consumer confidence.

 China's property sector, once a pillar of growth, has slowed sharply in the past year as a result of a government clampdown on excessive borrowing by developers, and a COVID-19-induced economic slump.

-Prices in 100 cities dropped for the fourth straight month in October, falling 0.01% month-on-month after a decline of 0.02% in September, according to a survey on Tuesday by China Index Academy (CIA), one of the country's largest independent real estate research firms.
+Prices in 100 cities dropped for a fourth month in October, falling 0.01% month-on-month after a decline of 0.02% in September, according to a survey on Tuesday by China Index Academy (CIA), one of the country's largest independent real estate research firms.

 Property sales by floor area in 100 cities fell about 20% year-on-year in October, according to a separate statement by the academy.

-Analyst Chen Wenjing at the research firm said property recovery depends on COVID containment measures and the strength of policies.
+CIA analyst Chen Wenjing said the property sector recovery depends on COVID containment measures and the strength of policies.

 Despite more than 230 stimulus policies introduced by 160 local governments in September and October, including subsidies, easing of purchase restrictions and decreasing down payment requirements, the property slump has widened from small cities with a net outflow of population to major cities.